Neural Synchrony

 Neurons in the brain communicate with each other through electrical impulses called action potentials.
 These electrical signals allow for the transmission of information and coordination of various brain functions.
 Neural synchrony refers to the coordinated firing of groups of neurons at the same frequency and phase, leading to the formation of neural networks.

-Richard J Davidson and Sharon Begley define the process this way: “neural synchrony means that individual neurons across widespread regions of the brain are firing at the same time” (Davidson & Begley, 2012).
-The significance to synchrony of firing was originally presented by Donald Hebb.
+Richard J Davidson and Sharon Begley define the process this way: “Neural synchrony means that individual neurons across widespread regions of the brain are firing at the same time” (Davidson & Begley, 2012).
+The significance of the synchrony of firing neurons was originally presented by Donald Hebb.
 Basically, he taught that cells that fire together, wire together.
 In addition, he proposed that any two cells or systems of cells that are repeatedly active at the same time will tend to become associated, so that activity in one facilitates activity in the other (Hebb, 1949).

 Brain Networks

 While we see life as a unified experience, a lot is occurring underneath our skulls and throughout our bodies to create a integrated perception.
 We observe an external event through our various senses.
 Ledoux explains this is a process of various brain systems sharing the same experience.
-However, he adds, “they encode them differently…they will not always focus on the same details, and each may not always participate in every experience.”
-LeDoux explains that “in real brains neural networks do not exist in isolation.
+However, different systems encode them differently.
+Different systems will “not always focus on the same details, and each may not always participate in every experience.”
+LeDoux explains: “In real brains, neural networks do not exist in isolation.
 They communicate with other networks by way of synaptic transmission” (LeDoux, 2003, pp. 307-310).

-Daniel Seigel adds to our understanding by explaining, “the mind has layers of representational processes.
+“The mind has layers of representational processes.
 These are created by various inputs from interactions with others and from more and more complex representational levels within the nervous system.
-Studies of brain function reveal that neural pathways have such layers of input, in which secondary and tertiary association areas link streams of neural activity into more and more complex networks of activation.”
-He continues, “the emergence of a unified cognitive moment relies on the coordination of scattered mosaics of functionally specialized brain regions.
-Here we review the mechanisms of large-scale integration that counterbalance the distributed anatomical and functional organization of brain activity to enable the emergence of coherent behaviour and cognition.”
-(Seigel, 2020, Kindle location: 8,121).
+Studies of brain function reveal that neural pathways have such layers of input, in which secondary and tertiary association areas link streams of neural activity into more and more complex networks of activation.
+The emergence of a unified cognitive moment relies on the coordination of scattered mosaics of functionally specialized brain regions.
+Here we review the mechanisms of large-scale integration that counterbalance the distributed anatomical and functional organization of brain activity to enable the emergence of coherent behaviour and cognition” (Seigel, 2020).

 Synchrony involves both inner network firing of specific cells but may also create cross network associations that fire together as well.